schlueter/zsh-config/README.md

 # Schlueter's zsh-config

-This is my latest attempt at a config management system which is both easy to install and neglectibly easy to update.
+This is my latest attempt at a config management system for my home directory which is both easy to install and neglectibly easy to update.

 ## Installation